CodeReviewDAO/dxd_codereview/Reviews/460 - Mainnet token distribution system with API, UX, Accounting, and Security tools/1 - Backend systems and API/README.md

 ## Licenses

-_List which Open Source license is used and note anything that's non-standard.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+The Project is released under the Apache-2.0 License.

 Requirement | Finding
 ------------ | -------------
-OSI-approved open source software license | PASS / FAIL / PASS with Notes
+OSI-approved open source software license | PASS

 ## Contribution Policies

-_Confirm that the project contains a `CONTRIBUTING` and `SECURITY` policy, and optionally an associated `Code of Conduct` policy.
-Confirm that Pull Requests and Issues are enabled on the repository and that generally the Project is set up for public participation.
+Project contains clear CONTRIBUTING and SECURITY policies.
+Pull requests and Issues are enabled on the repository and the project is set up for public participation.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._

-The project contains a CONTRIBUTING and SECURITY policy that links to a Code of Conduct policy.
-Pull requests and Issues are enabled.

 Requirement | Finding
 ------------ | -------------
-OSS contribution best practices | PASS / FAIL / PASS with Notes
+OSS contribution best practices | PASS

 # Coding Standards

 ## General Observations

-_Provide any general observations about the project you want to add to your review.
-These can be subjective in nature as well, and do not contribute to your recommendation to pass or fail the submission._
+Source code is well-written and thought out.
+It is easily readable.
+General best coding practices are used throughout the project.
+Overall exceptional work is done.

 # Final Conclusion